-Fresh air is taken from a plenum behind the front bumper and enters the mixing box through an ON/OFF damper.
+Fresh air is taken from behind the R.H. side headlights assembly and enters the mixing box through an ON/OFF damper.
 Return air is taken through the right console into the mixing box.
 Mixed air goes through cooling and heating coils, fans and discharge ducts.

 Both right and left discharge ducts defrost one half of the windshield.
-The driver can also divert his air flow to the dashboard, from which he can direct vent to his upper body with adjustable HVAC register and to his feet with the appropriate button (see Figure 1 and Operator's manual or Owner's manual).
+The driver can also divert his air flow to the dashboard, from which he can direct vent to his upper body with adjustable HVAC register and to his feet with the appropriate button (see figure 1 and Operator's manual or Owner's manual).

-FIGURE 1: DRIVER'S UNIT AIR CIRCULATION (COACHES & VIP)
+FIGURE 1: DRIVER'S UNIT AIR CIRCULATION